maere/Portfolio/README.md

 > The WYSIWYG functionality was created by using the plugin TinyMCE.
 We also implemented the ability to add and store images into the database via a byte array, and used Spring Security for the admin login.
 >
 > **Testing:**
-> We wrote unit tests for our DAO, and you can test the app as well by signing in as a test user when you get the login prompt:
+> We wrote unit tests for our DAO, which you can view in the source code below.

-> user: test
-> password: password
 >
 > **Project Management:**
 > The project management on a group project like this was one of the more challenging aspects of the work, since it was a self-managing group and we spent a fair amount of our shared time on communicating, merging, etc. But we got a basic implementation of the project finished, and we will continue to implement the remaining features over time (e.g. the ability to add hashtags, comments, categories, search, etc.).